Loan & Mortgage Calculator

 • Interest-to-principal ratio: The ratio shown in the results tells you how much you pay in interest for every dollar of principal.
 A ratio of 0.8 means you pay $0.80 in interest for each $1.00 of principal — a useful quick benchmark when comparing loan offers.

-• Refinancing opportunity: If rates drop significantly after you lock in, refinancing can lower your monthly payment or reduce the total interest.
+• Refinancing opportunity: If rates drop a lot after you lock in, refinancing can lower your monthly payment or reduce the total interest.
 Use this calculator to compare your current loan against a hypothetical refinanced version.

 Frequently Asked Questions